SuboptimalEng/volume-rendering/README.md

 - Skull - https://klacansky.com/open-scivis-datasets/skull/skull_256x256x256_uint8.raw
 - Bonsai - https://klacansky.com/open-scivis-datasets/bonsai/bonsai_256x256x256_uint8.raw

-Note: The website I linked below has tons of models, but not all of them will work.
+Note: The website I linked has tons of models, but not all of them will work.
 I've hard-coded this project to work with `256x256x256 uint8` files that are scaled `1x1x1`.

 ## References